sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7500 - advanced-computed-field-methods/2000 - tfidf.md

 }
 ```

-You can return a classification for each array element output by the source field, like this:
+You can return a classification for each array element as a parallel array , like this:

 ```json
 {